A Complete Guide to Planning a School Carnival

 Promoting your school festival effectively is essential to achieving success and smashing your fundraising goals.
 There are many ways, some of which are free or inexpensive, to create hype around your school carnival.
 Here are just a few of our favorites:

 - Incorporate social media trends to spread the word!
-Facebook, Instagram, and YouTube are great ways to let people know about your school carnival and get them excited.
+Facebook, Instagram, and YouTube are great ways to inform people about your school carnival and excite them.
 Set up a Facebook page and Instagram profile and start posting stories, photos, videos, and updates about your upcoming event to show your donors where they’ll be making an impact by supporting your cause.

 - Involve the local media to advertise your school carnival and Invite them to attend.
 This creates a wonderful opportunity to share a story about community goodwill and provides a great moment for news photos.